sankyprabhu/UnityZip/README.md

 Note that the path manipulation done here is with [Application.persistentDataPath](http://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html), so it works for all known platforms of Unity3D.

-There are two samples.
+There issample scene.

-* SimpleZipDownloader - It downloads a zip file via coroutine.
-Hard to to handle error.
+* SimpleZipDownloader - It downloads a zip file via coroutine. and display Image
-* UniRxZipDownloader - It downloads zip file via [UniRx](https://github.com/neuecc/UniRx).
-Asynchronous, easy for handling errors.

-## References

-* [SharpZipLib](http://icsharpcode.github.io/SharpZipLib/) is used to unzip the downloaded ZIP file.
-* See [Mongoose](https://code.google.com/p/mongoose/) if you need to quickly setup a web-server.

-## License

-This code is distributed under the terms and conditions of the MIT license.

-Copyright (c) 2013 Kim, Hyoun Woo
+* Main Script is - SimpleZipDownloader